dignajar/bludit-plugins/README.md

 - Download the plugin.
 - Unzip if necessary.
 - Copy the folder plugin with all files inside `/plugins/`
-- Log into your Bludit panel administrator, go to Plugins, and install the new plugin.
+- Log into your Bludit panel administrator, go to Settings->Plugins, and select your new plugin.

 ## Plugin list